Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Thanks to built-in Wi-Fi and an Ethernet port, the Hisense 65A6G 65-inch TV offers a number of advanced smart features.
+Thanks to built-in Wi-Fi and an Ethernet port, the Hisense 65U6H 65-Inch TV offers a number of advanced smart features.
 It has a native 4K screen resolution with 8.3 million pixels, offering detailed imagery.
 With a full array of LED backlighting tech, this television provides sharp pictures ideal for brightly lit environments.
 This TV boasts Dolby Vision HDR and HDR10 tech, providing more detail in the shadows, crisp highlights, and brilliant colors.
 However, the built-in speakers produce mediocre sound.

-This monitor comes with built-in Android TV with a huge selection of apps, movies, and streaming services.
+This monitor comes with built-in Google TV with a huge selection of apps, movies, and streaming services.
 With built-in Google Assistant and Chromecast, this television supports effortless voice control and screen mirroring for Android devices.
 It boasts four HDMI ports and two USB ports for effortless connectivity.
 This model also has component video ports for connecting DVD players.
 Featuring built-in Bluetooth tech, this device supports connecting to external wireless speakers.
 The TV has an Auto Low Latency Game Mode for enhancing gameplay.

 Award: BEST FOR MIRRORING APPLE DEVICES